handihealth/c4h_rcm/README.md

 2. A [Workspace.md](/workspace.md) file containing details of key domain identifiers and assets e.g. dummy patient identifiers, template names, login and password details for the c4h_rcm domain.

 3. A [local repository](/models) of openEHR archetypes and templates.
 These archetypes and templates have assembled partly from remote repositories such as the [openEHR Foundation CKM](http://openehr.org/ckm) repository, or [UK Clinical Models](http://clinicmodels.org.uk) repository.
 Other artefacts, in particular the openEHR templates, have been authored locally and are maintained along with copies of the required archetypes in this Git repository.
-The key templates is ..
+The key template is ..

 	``Ripple RCM Patient Monitoring Report`` - the regular report sent by the patient to the monitoring unit.